Nkurunzizagashati/F-M_Portfolio/README.md

 Gasore worked on the Portfolio, contact, and footer sections.

-We used google meet, and gmail for easy communication and effective communication.
+We used google meet, and gmail for easy and effective communication.

 <h2>Responsiveness implementation</h2>